RonnieSalomonsen/My-CVEs/README.md

-Yes this repo is purely for bragging purposes.
+Yes this is purely for bragging purposes.
 No I'm not ashamed.

 ## CVE-2021-30359